 There Apple Rose Brownies are the fourth in our series in of apple rose recipes, and they are such a gorgeous accent on the traditional brownie!
 We love to serve them when guests stop by for a festive feel with the holiday season approaching.
+Just like our popular Slutty Brownies, you will find this Apple Rose Brownies a great hit in any party!

 Some friends commented they’re too beautiful to eat, but they manage to eat them all anyways…